helm-unittest/helm-unittest/DOCUMENT.md

   - **path**: *string*.
 The `documentSelector` path to assert.
   - **value**: *any*.
 The expected value.
   - **matchMany**: *bool, optional*.
 Set to `true` to allow matching multiple documents.
 Defaults to `false` which means selector has to match single document.
+  - **skipEmpty**: *bool, optional*.
+Set to `true` to skip asserting templates which didn't render any matching documents.
+Defaults to `false` which means selector have to find at least one document in every template.

 - **release**: *object, optional*.
 Define the `{{ .Release }}` object.
   - **name**: *string, optional*.
 The release name, default to `"RELEASE-NAME"`.